 Commercial Real Estate Agent: Job Description and Requirements

 Commercial real estate agents assist clients in selling and leasing commercial properties.
 A career in commercial real estate incorporates appraisal, finance and land development.
-The minimum requirements for this position are typically a high school diploma and a real estate license.

 Job Description for Commercial Real Estate Agents